For a general overview of the Second Republic, click here.

 By the time elections were held for the Cortes on June 28, 1931, the provisional government had taken bold steps to carry out reforms to modernize Spanish society.
 However, its decrees carried with them destabilising seeds of confrontation, centred on Church state relationship, agrarian reform, Catalan autonomy and the balance between state and military power.

 The results of the elections were overwhelmingly in favour of a republican-socialist coalition, but the plethora of parties which formed the Cortes –nineteen!— underlined the fragmentation that hounded the Second Republic throughout it existence.
+Among these parties, a small group of about 50 members represented anti-Republican sentiment.

 Between July and early December 1931, a task force worked on a new Constitution.
 By the end of August, it submitted its recommendations which were fiercely debated until a final version was approved on December 9, 1931.
 At last, the Republic had a legal Constitution to enforce its agenda.